Professor of Art History

-Peter Barr teaches eight different subjects in the history of Western art from Ancient Egypt to Postmodern America.
-His specialization is the History of Photography.
-He also teaches the Art Department’s Junior Portfolio seminar and team teaches two Freshmen Foundations art courses and the University's Liberal Arts Studies course in Contemplation & Action.
+Peter Barr teaches eight different subjects in the history of art from Ancient Egypt to Postmodernism.
+His specializations are in the History of Photography and the History of Architecture.
+He also teaches the Art Department’s Junior Portfolio seminar, in which students plan for their futures as artists and designers, as well as team-teaches one of Freshman Foundations art courses and one of the University's Liberal Arts Studies course, "Contemplation & Action."

 The discipline of art history more closely resembles detective work than a lecture.
 The former is much more mysterious, fun, engaging and intellectual.
-I want students to understand the challenges and pleasures of looking at, researching, and writing about art.
-When I develop courses or revise them, I am constantly experimenting with new methods of instruction that provide opportunities for students of various skill-levels, learning styles and interests to find out about both the history of art and the discipline of art history.
+I want students to understand the challenges and pleasures of looking at, researching, and thinking about art.
+When I develop courses or revise them, I am constantly experimenting with new methods of instruction that provide opportunities for students of various skill-levels, learning styles, and interests to find out about both the history of art and the discipline of art history.

 I attempt as much as possible to design courses that ask students to: